kangxiongbin/HERO/README.md

 Ratatosk correct -v -c 30  -s short_reads.fq -l ratatosk2.fastq -o ratatosk3
 ```

-Requires the input file to be uncompressed fastq or fasta.
+Then HERO is used to further correct the pre-correct long reads with overlap-layout-consensus (OLC) paradigm.
+Requires the input file to be uncompressed fastq/fasta.
 The short reads read1 and read2 must be in one file.